Tesla Full Self-Driving in Europe: Netherlands, Lithuania and Rollout Tracker (2026)

 Get professional invoices automatically delivered to your email at the end of each month.

-Tesla FSD in Europe: What Changed in the Netherlands?
+Tesla FSD in Europe: What Changed in Lithuania?

-If you searched for Tesla Full Self-Driving in Europe, the important update is this: the Netherlands is now the first European country where Tesla Full Self-Driving (Supervised) has type approval for use on public roads.
+If you searched for Tesla Full Self-Driving in Europe or Tesla FSD Lithuania, the important update is this: Tesla Full Self-Driving (Supervised) is no longer a Netherlands-only European rollout story.

-That makes the Netherlands the practical starting point for European FSD.
+That makes Lithuania the second confirmed European market in the current public rollout, after the Netherlands.
 It does not mean every Tesla in Europe can suddenly drive itself.
 It does not mean FSD is available across the European Union.
-And it definitely does not mean the driver can stop paying attention.
+And it still does not mean the driver can stop paying attention.

 This article is a plain-English tracker for Tesla owners in Europe.
-It covers what was approved, what is still blocked, which countries matter next, and why this matters for owners who use their Tesla for business travel, road trips, reimbursement, and charging records.
+It covers what changed, what Lithuania recognized, what is still blocked, which countries matter next, and why this matters for owners who use their Tesla for business travel, road trips, reimbursement, and charging records.

 Quick Status: Tesla FSD Supervised in Europe